Animatable::ApplyAnimationClock Method (DependencyProperty, AnimationClock, HandoffBehavior)

 Assembly: PresentationCore (in PresentationCore.dll)

-public void ApplyAnimationClock( DependencyProperty dp, AnimationClock clock, HandoffBehavior handoffBehavior )
+public: virtual void ApplyAnimationClock( DependencyProperty^ dp, AnimationClock^ clock, HandoffBehavior handoffBehavior ) sealed

 The property to animate.

 The clock with which to animate the specified property.
-If handoffBehavior is SnapshotAndReplace and clock is null, all animations will be removed from the specified property (but not stopped).
-If handoffBehavior is Compose and clock is null, this method has no effect.
+If handoffBehavior is SnapshotAndReplace and clock is nullptr, all animations will be removed from the specified property (but not stopped).
+If handoffBehavior is Compose and clock is nullptr, this method has no effect.